SocialQu/Cortazar/docs/Releases/V.0.1/Recommendation.md

 * Clusters?
 Prefilter by clusters.
 * Tags?
 Additional filters after geoquery sorting.
 * Consider other distances?
 Euclidean.
+* Multiple centers? based on the query type?
+Use this in conjuction to clustering the initial query.
+This adds visualization possibilities.

 ## Training Implementation